tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 It was a ritual to summon the creature.

-A few minutes later, the air became stagnant and the ground beneath me began to shake.
+Soon the air became stagnant and the ground beneath me began to shake.

 This was my cue to hurry up and save my friend.